Clinton Hill, Newark

 Clinton Hill is a neighborhood within the south-central portion of the city of Newark in Essex County, New Jersey.
 It takes its name from the no-longer extant Clinton Township, of which the neighborhood was once part.
 Its main thoroughfare is Clinton Avenue.
 It is roughly bounded by Irvington to the west, Interstate 78/Weequahic to the south and Avon Avenue/Springfield/Belmont to the north.
 At Elizabeth Avenue it overlaps South Broad Valley.

 Upper Clinton Hill

 Upper Clinton Hill is predominantly residential, with many of the homes also being the offices of professionals.
 Most retail activity along Clinton and Hawthorne Avenues with a shopping centers on Chancellor Avenue and nearby Springfield Ave.
 Nearest to the commercial streets, the housing is largely two- and three-family conversions, while the interior streets include many large, well-maintained single-family houses.
 To the south, near I-78, are several vacant and abandoned properties.
 There is some light industry in the southeastern part of the neighborhood.
-Upper Clinton Hill neighborhood is served by the Newark Public Library's Madison branch.
+Upper Clinton Hill neighborhood was served by the Newark Public Library's Madison branch until 2010 when it was closed due to budget cuts.
 Woodland Cemetery lies its northern edge.

 The Newark Police Department is headquartered in Upper Clinton Hill.